Before and after: This conventional IKEA PAX is now a chic walk-in closet

 This is the dressing room idea our A/W '21 wardrobe deserves.
 If you need us, we'll be at IKEA.

-Images via MattressNextDay.
+Images via MattressNextDay

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.